 Regardless of your due diligence, little can prepare you for the jolt of waking at dawn to an unnerving sense that the ground is shaking beneath you.
 But with a little practice, Drop, Cover, and Hold On should become second nature.
 And that’s always your first step.

 If you are in bed

-Though, turn face down and cover your neck with your pillow to protect yourself from any falling objects.
+Turn face down and cover your neck with your pillow to protect yourself from any falling objects.
 Stay protected until the shaking stops.